 For the rest of the day, she followed me around the hilltop.
 While I was in the Pancho Villa Museum, she hovered outside the door.
 As I munched on enchiladas from an outdoor kiosk I heard another whispered: “Barbi,” and turned to find her sitting against a tree trunk, snuggled between two metal serving tables.
 “Hola,” I cried!
 She rewarded me with a precious dimpled smile before looking down at the ground, embarrassed by her own forwardness.

-Many of the children I have meet consented to have their photos taken so that I can share their lovely faces and incomparable spirits with you.
-I loved interacting with them, not only because they were precious, but also because I came away feeling that I’d been closer to true Mexican culture by vitue of meeting them.
+Many parents allowed me to take photos of their children, so that I can share their lovely faces and incomparable spirits with you.
+I loved interacting with them, not only because they were precious, but also because I came away feeling that I’d been closer to true Mexican culture by virtue of meeting them.